intel/QAT_Engine/README.md

 ## Intel&reg; QAT OpenSSL\* Engine Multi-buffer Support

-This Intel&reg; QAT OpenSSL\* Engine supports Multi-buffer based software optimizations for RSA using the Intel&reg; Crypto Multi-buffer library based on Intel&reg; AVX-512 Integer Fused Multiply Add (IFMA) operations.
+This Intel&reg; QAT OpenSSL\* Engine supports Multi-buffer based software optimizations for RSA and X25519 using the Intel&reg; Crypto Multi-buffer library based on Intel&reg; AVX-512 Integer Fused Multiply Add (IFMA) operations.

 The Intel&reg; QAT OpenSSL\* Engine Multi-buffer Support, when enabled by the user using the build instructions mentioned below performs operation by